Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech-gatsby/README.md

 ## How to Update Submodule Content and Trigger Netlify Rebuild

 1. VScode (content repo) — commit and push changes
+   - Generally a good idea to keep your gatsby and content repos separate (e.g. put the content repo in a scratch folder and update it separately from there)

-2. Git Desktop (gatsby repo) — fetch origin
+3. Git Desktop (gatsby repo) — fetch origin
-3. CLI (gatsby repo) — run “git submodule update --remote”
+4. CLI (gatsby repo) — run “git submodule update --remote”
-4. Git Desktop (gatsby repo) — commit
+5. Git Desktop (gatsby repo) — commit
-5. Git Desktop (gatsby repo) — push origin
+6. Git Desktop (gatsby repo) — push origin